eurise-network/technical-reference/quality/software-checklist.md

 - [ ] Are file formats standard compliant and documented?
 - [ ] Is the API standards compliant?
 - [ ] Does it provide a monitoring endpoint?
-- [ ] Does it adhere to interface style guide?
+- [ ] Does it adhere to an interface style guide?
 - [ ] Does it use existing authentication systems (OAuth2/eduGain)?

 ## Administration